We are a key contributor to the Intergovernmental Panel on Climate Change (IPCC) reports on climate change.

 Our scientists have been most closely involved in Working Group 1, which sets out the physical science basis of climate change.
 We also have lead authors in Working Group 2, which looks at impacts, adaptation and vulnerability.
 Met Office research also contributes to Working Group 3, which examines the mitigation of climate change.

-As one of the world's leading climate research centres, the Met Office Hadley Centre is a key contributor to the IPCC process and AR5.
-We contribute in a variety of ways throughout the process.
-For AR5 we have one Coordinating Lead Author and a number of Lead Authors engaged in writing the reports.
+As one of the world's leading climate research centres, the Met Office Hadley Centre is a key contributor to the IPCC process.
+Seven of our scientists were lead or coordinating lead authors on the AR5 report, for example, and there were numerous other contributing authors from the Met Office.
 Our observational datasets, climate modelling and numerous peer-reviewed papers from our scientists are also assessed in the reports.
-Our contribution draws on the breadth of the UK's national climate capability and our partnerships with research establishments across the UK and internationally.
+Our contribution draws on the breadth of the UK's climate expertise and our partnerships with research establishments across the UK and internationally.

 Find out more from Coordinating Lead Author, Peter Stott, in our video about the IPCC process: